Logging

 • Logging

-Integer parameter.
+Integer argument.

 Whether to print optimization logs.